gregoil/rotest/docs/output_handlers.rst

 ====

 To see the logs while running the tests, use ``logdebug`` or ``loginfo``.
+Additionally, you can use ``pretty`` for an easier to read logging system.
 As expected, ``logdebug`` will print every log record with level which is higher or equal to ``DEBUG`` (``DEBUG``, ``INFO``, ``WARNING``, ``ERROR``, ``CRITICAL``), whereas ``loginfo`` will print every log record with level which